vachalet/tutorials/aquarians/introduction.md

 Their special ability in navigation won't really be used if they opt for survival through weapons, so you might as well play a human who has fewer penalties.

-If you choose to map, then there's not a twig of wood to put into weapons, at least at the beginning.
+If you choose to explore, then there's not a twig of wood to put into weapons, at least at the beginning.

 In any case, ultimately, the Aquarian's survival lies more in their ability to settle on other islands, quickly establish contacts and find alliances.
 Proving their clear superiority in world exploration can allow them to position themselves as indispensable to their neighbors.
 They must not give away their maps and their contacts - it's their currency of survival.

 **Magic**